20th (2nd Württemberg) Uhlans "King William I"

 The 20th (2nd Württemberg) Uhlans "King William I" (Ulanen-Regiment "König Wilhelm I." (2.
 Württembergisches) Nr.
 20) was a cavalry regiment of the Army of Württemberg.
 The regiment was formed as dragoons in 1809, and was reorganized as uhlans in 1871.
-The regiment took part in Napoleon's Russian campaign, the Austro-Prussian and Franco-Prussian war.
+The regiment took part in Napoleon's Russian campaign, the Austro-Prussian War and Franco-Prussian War.
 In World War I it served as divisional cavalry for the 26th (1st Württemberg) Division.
 Formally disbanded on May 1, 1919, the regiment existed until September 1920 as Abwicklungsstelle.
 The 1st Squadron/18th Horse bore the regiment's tradition in the new Reichsheer.

 This particular regiment was also known as the "Queen's Guard", as the Queen was the "Colonel-In-Chief" of the regiment.

 Equipment

 Uhlan regiments were used in close attack or pursuit of an enemy.
 Lances adorned with banners and streamers were used when routing the enemy from the field.
 The troopers were also typically issued with a single action carbine rifle, a pistol and a dress sabre (which had the regiment, unit number and insignia engraved into the blade).
 On release from service, an officer was responsible for his own clothing for the trip home.
 If he had brought his own clothing in, he was expected to wear it out.

 Equipment and saddlery belonged to the army, but could be purchased.